XLi-Sophia/P3/peer-review.md

 + Code can benefit from client side validation.
 Setup error message to reflect onto the browser when unexpected attribute value hit the server side validation.

 + I could implement the cache values from the object into my own project.

-+ Are there any parts of the code that you don't understand?

-None.

 ## 6. Misc